'Out of Control'. Feb 2026.

 Again imagine that?

-Life mirroring defensive recruitment.
+Life mirrors defensive recruitment.

-Balance is everything.
+Balance is everything in life.

 But injuries to those two, and Ramsay STILL deploying the same system, honestly stunned me.